 In summary, the formation of hydrogen atoms requires that the fine-structure constant to be less 1.
-As we all know, nature satisfies this condition beautifully since the value of this constant is, approximately, 0.007 297 352 57.
-However, and more importantly, nature showed us, in a very simple mathematical form, that the value of the Planck fine-structure constant is 1, exactly the boundary that separates universes with life forms from universes without them (at least as we know it).
-What a fantastic coincidence!
+As we all know, nature satisfies this condition beautifully since the value of this constant is 0.007 297 352 57, approximately.
+However, and more importantly, nature shows us, in a very simple mathematical form, that the value of the Planck fine-structure constant is 1, exactly the boundary that separates universes with life forms from universes without them (at least as we know it).
+Is the value of α_p that a coincidence?
+If that is a coincidence then it is a fantastic coincidence!
 How did nature know what the limit for the existence of life was?
-I think, this would indicate that the idea of an anthropomorphic principle, dictating the laws of physics, could be correct.
+This result seems to indicate that the idea of an anthropomorphic principle, dictating the laws of physics for life to arise in some universes like ours, should be correct.